-The premise of two adults playing erotic chicken until the other orgasms and "loses" is a rather uncreative and transparent set up for an attractive female to be placed in as many lewd positions as can fit within the margins of a monthly chapter. but the value of ecchi manga has never been the narrative structure, and Gaishu Isshoku brings the heat in the areas that matter most.
+The premise of two adults playing erotic chicken until the other orgasms and "loses" is a transparent set up for an attractive girl to be placed in as many lewd positions as can fit within a chapter. but the value of ecchi manga has never been the narrative structure, and Gaishu Isshoku brings the heat in the areas that matter most.

-Her attractiveness is also driven, perhaps most importantly, by a massive bust that is actually proportional to her height and size.
-Her thiccness is properly conveyed throughout her body rather than having one protruding anomaly while everything else looks like a teenager.
+Her attractiveness is also driven, perhaps most importantly, by a massive bust that isn't remotely proportional to her size.
+One of the thickest shortstacks you'll come across in manga.
 The erotic scenes by which she stars in are all extremely well detailed - for example, when irrelevant male-kun cops a feel you can see each of his fingers move through the insides crevices of her shirt.
 This description doesn't really do the particular scene in question justice, something you'll perhaps need to read in order to really understand how easy the art makes it to form a moving visual of the scenes within your mind.

 It is not a requirement for a fanservice to be funny, but it sure does help when you're trying to explain to someone why you like ecchi in the least creepy way possible.
 The humor of this manga is strong in a way that reminds of the overly dramatized quasi-sex scenes of Prison School between Hana and Kiyoshi.
 This manga does not take itself seriously at all and intends for the reader to joke about how dead serious the characters are taking a "game" that is established under dumb pretenses.

 It should be surprising to no reader that this author has written hentai in the past - that is a plus for the potential eroticism of the series.
 But he's also done NTR and that may rear its ugly head into the narrative at some point into the future.
-So its best not to get yourself attached to the romantic development.
+So its best not to get yourself attached to the romantic development and treat it as a comedy first and foremost.
 This is a warning that may or may not come into fruition into the future.
 Better to be safe than sorry, though.